Greek finance minister says cannot exclude clash in EU negotiations

 “We’re not seeking a clash.
 We will do everything to avoid it.
 But you’re not negotiating if you’ve ruled it out.”

-Varoufakis said an agreement would be found but that the government would not accept any part of the bailout that increased the country’s debt, saying 30 percent of the aid program was “toxic”.
+Varoufakis said an agreement would be found but that the government would not accept any part of the bailout that increased the country’s debt, saying 30 percent of the aid programme was “toxic”.
+(Reporting by Costas Pitas and Karolina Tagaris, Writing by Deepa Babington)